CruiseOutlook

 • A light jacket or sweater for cooler evenings, especially in spring and fall.

-• Sunscreen and a hat for sun protection during the hot summer months.
+• Sunscreen and a hat for protection during the sunny summer months.

 • A reusable water bottle to stay hydrated while wandering.